-However, there is some missing data within the register, where asset attributes are not complete, test points for critical assets have not been generated, or there are inconsistent naming conventions across asset categories.
-However, this is considered low risk and is being addressed through our annual reviews of the register.
+However, there is some legacy data issues within the register, where asset attributes are not complete, test points for critical assets have not been generated, or there are inconsistent naming conventions across asset categories.
+However, this is considered low risk and is being addressed through our annual reviews of the register, and our data cleansing and data migration programme for CIA implementation.
 Missing or incomplete condition data is being updated through programmed condition audits, on a priority basis.